Find Affordable College Courses

 About 84% of the students majoring in communication sciences at the school are women while 16% are male.

 A rank of #2 on this year’s list means University of Massachusetts Amherst is a great place for communication sciences students working on their doctor’s degree.
-UMass Amherst is a fairly large public school located in the large suburb of Amherst.
+UMass Amherst is a very large public school located in the suburb of Amherst.

 Women make up 75% of the communication sciences majors at the school.